AVSystem/developer-zone/docs/Cloud_integrations/kafka.md

 ![Active kafka](images/active-kafka.png "Active kafka")

-If the integration is setup correct, the device events are received in your Kafka cluster.
+If the integration is setup correct, the device events are received in your Kafka cluster or Azure Event Hub.

 ![Kafka Confluent](images/kafka-event-arrived.png "Kafka Confluent") *Example of an event received by a Kafka topic in Confluent*